Soundnode/soundnode-app/README.md

 Soundnode App
 ============

->The Soundnode core is migrating to Electron from NW.js (even though we are on Electron list of cases) for many reasons.
-So don't worry about the last time something was changed in master because there is work being done [here](https://github.com/Soundnode/soundnode-app/pull/894)

 Soundnode App is an Open-Source project to support Soundcloud for desktop Mac, Windows, and Linux. <br>
-It's built with NW.js, Node.js, Angular.js, and uses the Soundcloud API.
+It's built with Electron, Node.js, Angular.js, and uses the Soundcloud API.

 Follow us on twitter for updates [@Soundnodeapp](https://www.twitter.com/soundnodeapp).